Albanians

 - Youth Leadership Roles

-- Youth are taking on leadership roles in social movements and entrepreneurship, driving change and innovation.
+- Young Albanians are increasingly taking on leadership roles in politics, civil society, and business, driving change and innovation within the country.

 - Innovation And Startups